HL7/US-Core/input/pagecontent/clinical-notes.md

 #### Search

 The standard FHIR [search] API is used to retrieve clinical notes and reports.
-In this guide, the US Core [CapabilityStatement] and the *Quick Start* sections for the US Core Clinical Notes and Diagnostic Report profiles define the required search parameters and describe how they are used.
+In this guide, the US Core [CapabilityStatement] and the *Quick Start* sections for the US Core Clinical Notes and Diagnostic Report and US Core DocumentReference Profiles define the required search parameters and describe how they are used.

 Common client search scenarios include: